 In my talk I stated that the extreme materialistic value orientation of economics and business cannot help students to find deeper meaning and higher purpose in their profession.
 I called for a deep reform of business education and introduced the concept of “Enlightened Homo Economicus”.
 In this model economic actors go beyond greed and self-interest and embrace wholeness and oneness in their decisions, actions, and policies.

-Lisa Miller at Corvinus
+Lisa Miller at the Corvinus University of Budapest

 In August 2024 I published a paper on “How to Renew Business Ethics Education?” in the journal of Human Values.
 The journal was founded by Professor S.K.
 Chakraborty, pioneer of human values in management, at the Indian Institute of Management, Calcutta.